romana/romana.github.io/how/details.md

 Romana leverages the operational simplicity of this approach and extends the use of hierarchical addressing further, down to tenants, and even their individual network segments.

-To maintain overall simplicity of the design, Romana avoids BGP and host routes by incorporating an intelligent [IP Address Management System](#ip-address-management) to ensure endpoints get addresses that conform to the hierarchy.
+To maintain overall simplicity of the design, Romana avoids running BGP on hosts and requiring host routes on network devices by incorporating an intelligent [IP Address Management System](#ip-address-management) to ensure endpoints get addresses that conform to the hierarchy.

 [(^Back to Top^)](#topics)